BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Introduction

 Two space missions, however, are primarily responsible for today's cosmological concordance model.
 They are NASA's \emph{Wilkinson Microwave Anisotropy Probe} (\WMAP; \citealp{bennett2012}) and ESA's \emph{Planck} \citep{planck2016-l01} satellite missions. \emph{WMAP} was the first experiment to take full advantage of the exquisite thermal stability at Earth's second Lagrange point (L2), and observed the CMB sky for nine years (2001--2010) in five frequency bands (23--94~GHz) with precision unprecedented at the time.

-The state-of-the-art in all-sky CMB observations as of 2020 is defined by \Planck\ \citep{planck2016-l01}. \Planck\ observed the CMB sky for four years (2009--2013) in nine frequency bands (30--857~GHz), with three times higher angular resolution and ten times higher sensitivity than \WMAP.
+The state-of-the-art in all-sky CMB observations as of 2022 is defined by ESA's cosmology flagship mission called \Planck\ \citep{planck2016-l01}. \Planck\ observed the CMB sky for four years (2009--2013) in nine frequency bands (30--857~GHz), with three times higher angular resolution and ten times higher sensitivity than \WMAP.
 Its original design goal was to measure the primary CMB temperature fluctuations with a precision limited only by fundamental physical processes, including cosmic variance, not by instrumental sensitivity \citep{planck2005-bluebook}.

 \Planck\ comprised two separate instruments within a common focal plane.
 One was the \emph{Low Frequency Instrument} (LFI; \citealp{planck2016-l02}), which employed coherent High Electron Mobility Transistor (HEMT) radiometers with center frequencies near 30, 44 and 70~GHz, each with a fractional bandwidth of roughly 20\,\%.
 The other was the \emph{High Frequency Instrument} (HFI; \citealp{planck2016-l03}), which employed spider-web and polarization sensitive bolometers with center frequencies of 100, 143, 217, 353, 545 and 857~GHz, each with a fractional bandwidth of 25\,\%.